Books four through ten, which have yet to be announced.

 The Commandments: The Ideals of the Knights Radiant.
 The Second through Fifth Ideals differ from Order to Order between the ten, but the First remains the same.
 Breaking them results in the spren involved in giving Surgebinding to the Radiant dying, causing a Depower and killing the Morph Weapon Shardblade made, rendering it incapable of morph.

 Continuity Nod: There are a number of small references throughout the book to Sanderson's larger multiverse, i.e. the start of Chapter 18 mentions a man named Ati who, in the Mistborn books, was Ruin.
-Also, the character Hoid.
+Also, the character Hoid, along with two of the three foreigners in the Ishikk interlude, Grump and Thinker being Galladon from Elantris and Demoux from Mistborn, respectively.

-In Words Of Radiance is heavily implied that Zahel is Vasher.
-Not to mention Nightblood, who is given to Szeth.
+In Words Of Radiance it is heavily implied that Zahel is Vasher.
+Also Nightblood, who is given to Szeth.

 Many, though in particular the anonymous letter excerpts given at the start of certain chapters contain many references to mysterious people, places, and events.